-Family Support Services: DBHDD Policy 02-401, Family Supports for Developmental Disabilities Services and the Family Support Chapter of this manual provide the guidelines and operational standards for state-funded Family Support programs under contract with DBHDD.
-The policy is available online at DBHDD PolicyStat (http://gadbhdd.policystat.com).
+Family Support Services: DBHDD Policy Family Supports for Developmental Disabilities Services and the Family Support, 02-401 and the chapters of this manual provide the guidelines and operational standards for state-funded Family Support programs under contract with DBHDD.
 The guidelines specified in the policy are for the provision and purchase of Family Support services and goods.
 The provision of Family Support services and goods are family directed choices to assist in keeping the family together.
 A Contractor of Family Support Services is the provider/agency responsible for administration and provision of Family Support authorized goods and services, in adherence to the contract with the Department of Behavioral Health and Developmental Disabilities, Division of Developmental Disabilities and the Operational Standards for Family Support Services in Chapter 1 of this manual.